 The average entry-level salary in the US for IT professionals is $62,835 according to Glassdoor as of December 2021 .
 That number goes up with experience—the average salary for IT professionals across all seniority levels in the US is $120,491, according to 2020 data from Global Knowledge.

 IT jobs are high in demand right now.
-The US Bureau of Labor Statistics reports that computer and information technology jobs are expected to grow by 11 percent over 2019-2029 .
+The US Bureau of Labor Statistics reports that computer and information technology jobs are expected to grow by 13 percent from 2020 to 2030 .